 Much of what we do benefits all writers whether they are members of the NZSA or not.
 Our consultancy service, our lobbying and advocacy activities, and our professional development publications and information leaflets are of benefit to the entire literary community.

-Our membership continues to steadily grow – from 1,280 in 2009 to 1,400 in 2017 – largely due to the expansion of our programmes, awards and services,the increasing number of membership benefits that we offer and our strong voice of advocacy for writers.
+Our membership continues to steadily grow – from 1,280 in 2009 to 1,500 plus currently – largely due to the expansion of our programmes, awards and services,the increasing number of membership benefits that we offer and our strong voice of advocacy for writers.

 The membership structure includes Full Membership for established, published writers; Associate Membership for unpublished writers; Student Members who pay a reduced fee if currently studying (Student ID required); and Affiliate/Corporate Membership for companies or sister organisations.